Last updated: 2023-10-24

 as well as bootstrap.bundle.min.js

-Node.js must be available on the system first (see installation).
+That latest LTS version of Node.js must be available on the system first (see installation).
 After this npm install

-.
+are installed.
 Using npm run devserver

 the DevServer can now be started.
 Its usage is recommended for the further development of the app.
 The DevServer provides a proxy so that it automatically forwards all requests to the started Spring Boot app - so after starting both the application can be accessed under localhost:8081